Name and Legal Identity

 5. In case of death or disability of a secretary, treasurer, or elected executive committee member, the office shall be filled ad interim by the executive committee.
 In the case of a vacant presidency, the president-elect shall assume the office and serve in it through the succeeding term.
 A vacancy in the office of president-elect must be filled by election.

-2. The executive committee shall consist of the following ex-officio members: the president, who chairs the committee; the immediate past-president; the president-elect; the secretary; the treasurer; the chair of the board of trustees; the chair of the women in plant biology committee; the chair of the publications committee; the chair of the minority affairs committee; the chair of the membership committee; the chair of the international committee; the chair of the education committee; and the chair of the committee on public affairs.
+2. The executive committee shall consist of the following ex-officio members: the president, who chairs the committee; the immediate past-president; the president-elect; the secretary; the treasurer; the chair of the board of trustees; the chair of the women in plant biology committee; the chair of the publications committee; the chair of the minority affairs committee; the chair of the membership committee; the chair of the international committee; the chair of the education committee; and the chair of the science policy committee.
 There also shall be three elected members, one elected each year for a term of three years.
 In addition, there shall be a voting representative from each section of the Society who shall be elected by the section for a non-renewable three year term.
 Sectional representatives, with approval of the president, may send a voting substitute to executive committee meetings, but no predetermined proxy or absentee votes may be submitted for such meetings.